DeXP/onemangaday/tutorials/_posts/2015-01-06-pmd-custom-hair.md

 markdown: True
 ---

 Manga Maker Comipo can import 3D models in the following formats: csu, mqo and obj.
 Obj format is the only widespread from this list.
 Obj format rather popular among game developers than in hairstyle and clothes fashion.
-But you can find a lot of hairstyles, clothes and other fun stuff for Miku Miku Dance, abbreviated MMD.
-This tutorial considered on import of custom 3D models in PMD format - the format of 3D objects in Miku Miku Dance.
+But you can find a lot of hairstyles, clothes, and other fun stuff for Miku Miku Dance, abbreviated MMD.
+This tutorial considered on the import of custom 3D models in PMD format - the format of 3D objects in Miku Miku Dance.

 <img src="{{ page.picdir }}Custom-Hair.png" alt="Imported Hairstyle in Comipo" class="imgshad">